Bob Crane: Hogan's Heroes (1965–1971)

 In 1965, Crane was offered the starring role in a CBS television sitcom set in a World War II POW camp.
 Hogan's Heroes involved the sabotage and espionage missions of Allied soldiers, led by Colonel Robert Hogan, from under the noses of the oblivious Germans guarding them.
-The show was an immediate hit, finishing in the top 10 in its first year.
+The show was an immediate ratings hit, finishing in the top ten in its first year.
 The series lasted for six seasons on CBS, and Crane was nominated for an Emmy Award in 1966 and 1967.

-After having a love affair with Hogan co-star Cynthia Lynn, the actress who played Helga, Crane became romantically involved with Lynn's replacement Patricia Olson in 1968, who played Hilda under the stage name Sigrid Valdis.
+After having a love affair with Hogan co-star Cynthia Lynn, the actress who played Helga, Crane became romantically involved in 1968 with Lynn's replacement Patricia Olson, who played Hilda under the stage name Sigrid Valdis.
 Crane divorced Terzian in 1970, just before their 21st anniversary, and married Olson on the set of the show later that year, with series co-star Richard Dawson serving as best man.

-Their son, Scotty, was born in 1971, and they later adopted a daughter, Ana Marie.
-Crane and Olson separated in 1977, but according to several family members, had reconciled shortly before Crane's death in June, 1978.
+The couple's son, Robert Scott "Scotty" Crane, was born in 1971, and they later adopted a daughter, Ana Marie.

+Crane's son Robert David later alleged that Crane was not the biological father of any of Olson's children.
+When they were married in 1970, Olson was already pregnant, but Crane had had a vasectomy in 1968 while he was still married to Terzian.
+Crane and Olson separated in 1977, and were mere weeks away from finalizing their divorce at the time of Crane's death in June 1978.